lortza/lortza.github.io/_posts/2019-07-02-observer-pattern.md

 # The property updates its status once and...
 property.sale_status = 'sold'

-# The Realtor outputs:
+# we get output from all of the observers:
-"Oh snap!
+"Realtor says: Oh snap!
 The property at 123 Main Street is now sold."

-# The PotentialBuyerNews outputs:
-"The listing you're following at 123 Main Street is now sold."
+"PotentialBuyerNews says: The listing you're following at 123 Main Street is now sold."

-# The TaxEntity outputs:
-"Send a sales tax bill to 123 Main Street on a value of 300,000."
+"TaxEntity says: Send a sales tax bill to 123 Main Street on a value of $300,000."

-# The Bank outputs:
-"Start racking up interest on 300,000 for 123 Main Street."
+"Bank says: Start racking up interest on $300,000 for 123 Main Street."
 ```

 That's pretty nifty.